Accolade Inc CFO Stephen Barne - GuruFocus.com

 Accolade Inc is a leading provider of personalized health and benefits solutions, aiming to improve the healthcare experience for employers, health plans, and their members.
 The company's platform combines data-driven insights with personalized support from a team of health assistants and clinicians.
 This approach helps members make better healthcare decisions, leading to improved health outcomes and reduced healthcare costs for employers and health plans.

-On the day of Stephen Barnes's recent sale, shares of Accolade Inc were trading at $11.08 apiece, giving the stock a market cap of $848.264 million.

-With a price of $11.08 and a GuruFocus Value of $28.95, Accolade Inc has a price-to-GF-Value ratio of 0.38.
-Based on its GF Value, the stock is considered a possible value trap, and investors should think twice before making a decision.
+On the day of Stephen Barnes's recent sale, shares of Accolade Inc were trading at $11.23 apiece, giving the stock a market cap of $848.264 million.
+With a GuruFocus Value of $28.95, the stock has a price-to-GF-Value ratio of 0.39, suggesting that it may be a possible value trap and investors should think twice before investing.

 The GF Value is an intrinsic value estimate developed by GuruFocus, calculated based on the following three factors: